xxFREESHROUDxx/recalling-rest-api/README.md

 Note: To change the password you have to run the generatePassword.js file using `node generatePassword.js` in the project directory.
 And for changing the password just change the first value in console.log file ie. Qwerty@123 (which is the current password).
 It will generate a hash password in the console.
 Just copy that and paste in the users variable in routes/auth.js file in the project directory.

-Once you send the POST request to [localhost:5000/api/auth] you will get success message and a token.
+Once you send the POST request to [localhost:5000/api/auth](localhost:5000/api/auth) you will get success message and a token.
 Use that token for other route ie. fetching messages as well as adding messages.

 ### For Fetching Messages

-Just send GET request to [localhost:5000/api/messages] and add a header:
+Just send GET request to [localhost:5000/api/messages](localhost:5000/api/messages) and add a header:
    key: x-auth-token
    value: {token generated from the auth route}
+   looks similar to this x-auth-token    eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyb2xlcyI6WyJhZG1pbiIsImRldmVsb3BlciIsImNsaWVudCJdLCJpYXQiOjE2OTMzMDEyMTksImV4cCI6MTY5MzMwMjExOX0.ZfdinT1KPWIFHMt5rXu0GTxPm83bDlBKXupz1FQPbM8

 Once successful, you will get the messages as a response.